Coding with ScriptX.Services

 Reference the ScriptX.Services javascript modules

 The client part of ScriptX.Services is written entirely in javascript and is delivered to client browsers in the usual way viz. a <script /> tag with src attribute referencing the location of the script.
-There is no 'pre-deployment' or deployment or installation step required as with ScriptX.Add-on for Internet Explorer.

 The MeadCo ScriptX.Services print client modules are available for download from Github .
 Packages are also available: Yarn , Nuget .